Project of redevelopment and interior design of 92 m2 three-room apartment in the residential complex “Officersky”, St. Petersburg.

 A total of 20 misused square meters were found.
-This is 24% of the apartment, or 3,000,000 rubles at today’s prices.
+This is 24% of the apartment, or 3,000,000 rubles (equiv.
+78,000 $) at 2014 prices.
 In addition, there is an extremely narrow (80 cm), traumatic corridor through which there is a risk of being hit on the nose by a suddenly opened bathroom door.

 After the remodelling

 – The bathroom has been moved into the previously empty hallway area.
 The entry hallway now has an optimal size for its role and functional load.
 Instead of the former bathroom and narrow hallway, there is a full dressing room with natural light.

 – Now the common and private areas have become two separate parts of a single whole.
 They are connected by an entrance and arranged as two complete apartments!

 – The private spaces now include a walk-in closet with a window and a bathroom, a bedroom and a study.
 They are separated by sliding walls, with the possibility of changing the space in different ways according to the family’s needs (visiting guests, turning the study into a nursery).